9 Benefits of Hot Yoga for a Healthier Body and Mind

 Just like any workout, you need to know how to stay safe and injury-free.
 Hot yoga can feel overwhelming or too stuffy for beginners, which is why it's important to ease into it and know what to expect and what to do if you feel overheated or fatigued.
 Here are a few tips:

 - Tune into your body: You always have the option of stepping out of class to get fresh air and cool down.
-Yoga teachers want you to feel safe and strong, so taking breaks outside the room is encouraged if you need it.
+Yoga teachers want you to feel safe and strong, so taking a break outside the room is encouraged if you need it.

 How to Get Started With Hot Yoga